droglenc/NCMTH107/resources/Syllabus-Current.md

 1. Construct and interpret the results from a hypothesis test for one- and two-sample quantitative and categorical data situations; and
 1. Communicate statistical results and ideas in a succinct and informative manner.

-While you will get plenty of opportunities to summarize raw data with statistics and graphs, our focus will be on the proper interpretation of statistical results.
-These interpretations will arise from your solid understanding of statistical concepts.

-Some of you are taking this course to fullfill the Quantitative Reasoning requirement in the [General Education Program](https://my.northland.edu/faculty/fac-academic-programs/){:target="_blank"}.
-This course fullfills that requirement because you will get the opportunity to learn the following general education outcomes:
+This course fullfills that Quantitative Reasoning requirement in the [General Education Program](https://my.northland.edu/faculty/fac-academic-programs/){:target="_blank"} because you will:

-* communicate mathematical information symbolically, visually, numerically, and verbally;
+* Communicate mathematical information symbolically, visually, numerically, and verbally;
-* use statistical or mathematical models in solving problems; and
+* Use statistical or mathematical models in solving problems; and
-* think critically about the validity of conclusions that are based on statistical or mathematical models.
+* Think critically about the validity of conclusions that are based on statistical or mathematical models.

 ----